Make a date

 Bringing a little bit of the White Isle to us here in Norfolk, Classic Ibiza returns, for the 10th year, to entertain with cool sounds from Stephen Hussey’s 32-piece Urban Soul Orchestra, the London Community Gospel Choir and headline DJs.
 The Big C has been chosen as this year’s charity so hopes are running high for plenty of fundraising – look out for one of their shops at the site, for example.

-6, 13, 20 and 27 August: The Seaside Special Variety Show
+6, 13, 20 and 27 August: The Great British Seaside Special Variety Show

-The Seaside Special Variety Show returns to the Princess Theatre, Hunstanton in August, with shows starting on 6 August and running every Wednesday until 27 August.
+The Great British Seaside Special Variety Show returns to the Princess Theatre, Hunstanton in August, with shows starting on 6 August and running every Wednesday until 27 August.
 They are performed at 3pm each week, with an extra 7pm show on 27 August.
 Expect a great mix of traditional variety acts including juggler Chris Marley, illusionist Michael Diamond and Ultra Vibrancy with their UV puppet spectacular.
 Bobby Dazzler is the host and look out for Dersingham-based Rollason Dance School stars!

 7 August: Robin Hood